This is not an official site.

 standard issue badge.
 Hallmarked: A.J.
 Parkes. c1978-1989.

-A "gold", DETECTIVES badge was announced by Commissioner Ian STEWART in 2015.
+was announced by Commissioner Ian STEWART in 2015 and issued.

 The Queensland Police, King's Crown, "Commissioned Officer's", bullion cap

 badge. c 1901 -1957.
 Various styles were hand-made over the years.
 Extremely Rare.

 The Queen's Crown, "Commissioned Officer's", bullion badge.
 Varying

 Ozbadge thanks the Queensland Police Museum.

 The "Silver" coloured version of the Queensland Police helmet plate